realarsharma/webp-converter/readme.md

 - Install required Python packages (requirements.txt).
 - Run the optimizer.

-# How to Use from Next Time
+## How to Use from Next Time

 - Simply double-click **run.bat** again, or run **run.py** from Python if you prefer.
 - The virtual environment is already set up, so dependencies are already installed.

-# Where to Place Source & Destination Folders
+## Where to Place Source & Destination Folders

-- Place the images you want to optimize in subfolders inside:
+Place the images you want to optimize in subfolders inside Org-Image/.
+The optimized images will be automatically saved in Opt-Image/ with the same name.

-Org-Image/

-- Optimized images will be saved in:

-Opt-Image/

-- Both folders are relative to the project root.
+Both folders are relative to the project root.

-# User Settings (in run.py)
+## User Settings (in run.py)

 You can configure the following options by editing **run.py**: